lun0522/lighter/README.md

 # 1. Common modules (jessie_steamer/common/)

 These modules are shared by OpenGL and Vulkan wrappers.
 Most of the code is independent of graphics APIs.
-We have added preprocessors to make sure if we are compiling for OpenGL, it won't need to link to any Vulkan stuff.
+For those exceptions, we have added preprocessors to make sure if we are not compiling for a certain API, we won't need to link to anything related to it.

 ## 1.1 Camera (camera)

 ![](https://docs.google.com/uc?id=1W05t3I4SXnW6lEGaR5nh-si7s4sy46Ji)

 **Camera** models a prospective camera.
-It exposes methods for updating field of view, screen size, position and direction, and nothing more.
+It exposes methods for updating the field of view, screen size, position and direction, and nothing more.
 It does not care about where the control signal comes from. **UserControlledCamera** is the one that we should use in applications.
 It can respond to inputs from cursor, scroll and keyboard.
 These two classes are not merged into one because in the future we may support more off-screen rendering features, in which case the control signal may come from a log file or some other sources, not just directly from the user.

 ## 1.2 Character library (char_lib)